Celtics hold off Kings 103-102 despite Hield’s 41 points

-Smart had 17 points, including two key baskets, and seven assists.
-Enes Kanter added 13 points and nine rebounds for the Celtics, who had lost the final two games of a 2-3 trip to the West.
+Marcus Smart had 17 points with seven assists, and Enes Kanter added 13 points and nine rebounds for the Celtics, who had lost the final two games of a 2-3 West Coast trip.

-Smart sandwiched his baskets around a 3-pointer by Bogdan Bogdanovic, the second a spinning shot with 31 seconds to go that pushed the Celtics ahead 103-102.
-The first bounced off the front of the rim and fell in – a similar look to one that went the other way as time expired when the teams met in Sacramento.

-”Yeah, it was a good feeling,” he said, smiling, of the friendly roll. ”When I shot it, I saw it on the front of the rim again and I was like: `Not again.
-I’ve got to get it this time.’
-It felt good to see the ball finally go in.
-It’s just ironic it happened to bounce like that again this time.”

-In the team’s first meeting on Nov.
-17 – a 100-99 Kings victory that snapped Boston’s 10-game winning streak – Smart drove and had his shot roll off the front as time expired.

-Harrison Barnes added 20 points for the Kings, who had won seven of 10.
+Harrison Barnes added 20 points for the Kings, who had won 7 of 10.
 Hield was 15 of 26 from the floor and went 11 for 21 on 3-point attempts.

-”They’re (defenders) locked into Buddy, and to win in this league it takes a team.
-So we’re going to keep looking for him, but we need everyone to step up and make plays, and I thought we did it tonight,” Kings coach Luke Walton said. ”We didn’t score the last one, but we gave ourselves a chance.”

-Boston picked up the victory despite missing three starters.
-Kemba Walker was sidelined with a neck strain after a scary collision with a teammate last week.
-Gordon Hayward has a fractured hand and Daniel Theis was sick.

 Hield hit his 11th 3-pointer to cut Sacramento’s deficit to 97-96.
 Brown countered with a short jumper in the lane before Cory Joseph tied it with a 3 in front of Boston’s bench with 1:06 to play.

-Bogdanovic’s long jumper bounced off the rim, and the ball was tipped out of bounds in a battle for the rebound as the horn sounded.
+Bogdanovic’s long jumper bounced off the rim, and the ball was tipped out of bounds in a battle for the rebound as time expired.

 Hield scored 21 points in the third quarter, going 8 for 11 from the floor, including 5 of 8 from beyond the arc, and the teams entered the fourth tied at 75.
 Brown had nine in the quarter.